DerButschi/CMAutoEditor/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-Please provide clear and concise description of what the bug is.
+Please provide clear and concise description of what the bug is with as much detail as possible.

 **To Reproduce**
 I can only fix something I can reproduce.
 So, please give me a precise list of steps that led to the bug or crash.
 E.g.